To Top

 Salesforce Essentials Edition ($25/user/month):

 This plan is designed for small customer service teams.
-It includes basic features like managing cases from multiple channels, integration with telephony, and access to the Service Console app.
+It includes basic features such as managing cases across multiple channels, telephony integration, and access to the Service Console app.

 Salesforce Professional Edition ($80/user/month):

-This edition builds on Essentials with added features such as service contracts, entitlements, and order management.
+This edition builds on Essentials, adding features such as service contracts, entitlements, and order management.

 Salesforce Enterprise Edition ($165/user/month):

-This plan offers advanced automation for customer service, enhanced reporting tools powered by AI, and Web API access.
+This plan offers advanced customer service automation, enhanced AI-powered reporting tools, and Web API access.

 Salesforce Unlimited Edition ($330/user/month):